ishchow/dotfiles/README.md

     - But the rest of the config works fine on any Linux system (theoretically, not tested)
 - MacOS
     - Apple Silicon
+        - Techincally can work on Intel Mac but some paths may be hardcoded to Apple Silico paths
     - Sequoia or above
-        - Techincally can work on Intel Mac but some paths may be hardcoded to Apple Silicon paths

 # Install bootstrap dependencies